-The challenge then came from Aucklanders Paul McDonald and Ian Ferguson to form a team of survivors in Christchurch.
-That challenge was taken up by Dave Sloss, Manager of the Linwood Rugby Club.
-Dave contacted the Cancer Society, and in April 1999 he presented the idea to a meeting of the New Beginnings Support Group.
-This was enthusiastically received by the women and on 15 August 1999 the crew began their exercise regime with Sunday morning walks around Hagley Park.
+Dave Sloss the manager of the Lynwood rugby club contacted the local Cancer Society and in April 1999 he presented the idea to a meeting of the cancer survivors New Beginning Support Group.
+This was enthusiastically received by those attending and on 15th of August 1999 the group began the exercise regime with Sunday morning walks around Hagley Park.

 Following an article in The Press more support came about and on September 7, 1999 Abreast of Life Dragon boat team was officially launched at the Lancaster Hotel with coverage from local television station CHTV.